Notifications

 Accommodation charges

-Starting April 1, 2024, continuing care homes will adhere to the Continuing Care (Ministerial) Regulation, which oversees accommodation charges.
+Continuing care homes adhere to the Continuing Care (Ministerial) Regulation, which oversees accommodation charges.
 The Alberta government sets the maximum resident accommodation charge in type A and type B continuing care homes.
 In supportive living settings, the accommodation charge is set by the operator and can vary from facility to facility.

-Effective August 1, 2024, the maximum resident accommodation charge in type A and type B continuing care homes will be adjusted annually based on whichever is lower: a) either the increase in the Alberta Consumer Price Index over the past year or (b) 3.8%.
+The maximum resident accommodation charge in type A and type B continuing care homes is adjusted annually on August 1st based on whichever is lower – the increase in the Alberta Consumer Price Index over the past year or, alternatively, 3.8%.
 This approach aims to promote affordability for residents and uphold quality of care.

 Since 2022, Government has provided operators a subsidy on behalf of residents due to unusually high inflation.